Business Arbitrator, Mediator, Dispute Resolution Lawyer, ADR Consultant

 ✔ Trade Secrets and Confidentiality Disputes

 I have arbitrated and mediated diverse business cases derived through multiple sources, including satisfied past clients, many business and legal colleagues, ADR forums, my published writing as well as public speaking engagements, and the internet.
 I have taught CLE courses in ADR to lawyers, judges, and neutrals; have represented clients in hundreds of varied business arbitrations and mediations over the past three decades; and have served as neutral Arbitrator or Mediator in hundreds of diverse business cases during the past two decades, both through forums as well as privately.
+I have helped train new and experienced arbitrators and mediators on behalf of the NY State Bar Association.
 Matters have involved numerous closely-held and family businesses with all of the attendant issues that arise when the business owners are related or otherwise involved beyond the business or professional practice, as well as businesses and professional practices ranging from solopreneurs to substantial medium-sized businesses to multinational corporations.

 Principal: Law Office of David Abeshouse, 2000 - present.

 Partner/Associate: Ackerman, Levine, Cullen & Brickman, LLP, 1986 - 2000.

 Associate Litigation Attorney: Golenbock and Barell, 1984 - 1986.

 Associate Litigation Attorney: Colleran, O'Hara, Kennedy & Mills, P.C., 1982 - 1984.

 Federal Judicial Law Clerk: U.S. Magistrate-Judge, USDC, SDNY, 1980.